kuru-studio/kuru-studio-social-web/components/README.md

 Components are the Molecules and Organisms part.

-Atoms will be using the [Ant Design](http://ant.design/) framework.
+Atoms will be using the [Kuru Studio Design](https://design.kuru.studio/) components.